This is a report from the Westminster Foundation for Democracy (WFD) in partnership with DLP.

 - There is little variation in the uptake of legally binding SUP bans across different regime types.

-- Electoral and closed autocracies tend to ban fewer SUPs than liberal democracies, but they are more ambitious with regards to the scope of banned activities.
+- Electoral and closed autocracies tend to ban fewer SUPs than liberal democracies, but they are more ambitious with regard to the scope of banned activities.

 - Fines are by far the most popular penalty for contravening SUP bans across all regime types.